-Yale student killed in New Haven; Police investigating
+Yale and New Haven mourn as police investigate shooting death of graduate student

 Just after 8:30 p.m. on Saturday, New Haven Police and Fire Departments responded to multiple 9-1-1 calls of gunfire and a person shot.
 Police say one person was fatally wounded by gunfire.

 Yale University identified the victim as Kevin Jiang, a graduate student at the Yale School of the Environment.
+Police said he was 26, and recently resided in West Haven.
+At the time of his death, Jiang was a graduate student attending Yale School of Environment as a member of the class of 2022.

+Jiang proposed to his girlfriend, Zion Perry, less than two weeks ago.
+She said in a statement, “Kevin was and is a gift from God.
+He was a true and righteous man after God’s own heart.
+Life is so precious and short, and I am so thankful that God brought us together.
+I know that he is with his Heavenly Father now in perfect peace.
+I cannot wait to see him again in Heaven and the New Heaven and Earth.
+I believe God can bring life even out of evil death because God brought salvation to the whole world through the death and resurrection of Jesus Christ.”

+The New Haven Independent reported, Jiang "was found near his Prius, which had rear-end damage.
+Investigators are looking into the possibility that a crash preceded his murder.
+Police have leads on the possible shooter’s vehicle."

 Yale President Peter Salovey said in a statement Sunday morning, "I write with deep sadness to share the news that Kevin Jiang, a graduate student at the Yale School of the Environment, was shot and killed last night near the intersection of Nash Street and Lawrence Street.
 The New Haven Police Department is treating this incident as a homicide and is actively working on apprehending the person or people responsible.